 Saint Mary-of-the-Woods College is also recognized as a pioneer in the area of distance education.
 In 1973, the College introduced one of the first independent study programs in the nation, the Women's External Degree (WED) Program.
-This program served adult women who needed flexible schedules to earn a degree while balancing important family and job responsibilities.
-In 2005, the College expanded access to its undergraduate distance and adult programs to men while maintaining its longstanding mission to the advancement of women's education and firm commitment to preserving its campus-based resident undergraduate degree program for women only.
-Today, through the renamed Woods Online Program, women and men can earn a college degree at their own pace in a wide variety of majors.
+The WED program served adult women who needed flexible schedules to earn a degree while balancing important family and job responsibilities.
+In 2005, the College expanded access to its undergraduate distance and adult programs to men and was renamed Woods Online (WOL).